The Waterfall Rock Climbing

-And the development continued into 2020 with David Bloom, Joel Unema, John Crowley, and others uncovered more excellent pitches hidden in the folds of these giant columns.
-Most of the lines have been done and only a small handful of high end projects remain on the main wall.
+And the development continued into 2020 with David Bloom, Joel Unema, John Crowley, Ben ZH, and others uncovered more excellent pitches hidden in the folds of these giant columns.
+Most of the lines have been done and only a small handful of high end projects remain.
 Some of the insta-classics to fall in the last decade include Inz and Outz 5.12, In A Blunt 5.12, Wolverine 5.13-, Thin Faith 5.13, The Trident 5.13-, and Joel's test pieces Gemini Dragonfire 5.13+, and East Coast Fist Bump 5.14- which now holds the coveted spot of being Arizona's most difficult, all natural gear trad route.
 Not to mention it's one in only a handful of natural gear 5.14 trad routes in the country.
 Amazing hard routes!